apache/pinot-site/website/blog/2023-05-30-how-to-ingest-streaming-data-from-kafka-to-apache-pinot.md

 1. Get the container ID by running docker ps

-2. Run docker exec -it <containerid> bash
+2. Run `docker exec -it DOCKER_CONTAINER_ID bash` where DOCKER_CONTAINER_ID is the ID received from step 1.

 3. Run the pinot-admin.sh command to start the desired service